top of page

 Conclusion: Unified Access Makes Hospitals Smarter and Safer

-• Automating access aligned with roles, schedules, and zones
+• Automating access aligned with shifts and roles

-If your hospital is ready to eliminate the silos between protection and performance, contact Soloinsight today for a CloudGate PIAM demo.
+If your hospital is ready to unify its protection and performance strategies, contact Soloinsight today for a CloudGate PIAM demo.

 bottom of page